 Future-conditions flood means a flood having a one percent chance of being equaled or exceeded in any given year based on future-conditions hydrology, also known as the 100-year future-conditions flood.

-Future-conditions flood elevation means a flood standard equal to or higher than the base flood elevation.
-The future-conditions flood elevation is defined as the highest water surface anticipated at any given point during the future-conditions flood.
+Future-conditions flood elevation means the highest water surface elevation anticipated at any given location during the future-conditions flood.

 Future-conditions floodplain means any land area susceptible to flooding by the future-conditions flood.